MengerSponge/PTB-mouse-control/README.md

 ### \
 Enable command mode.
 The next character will be interpreted as a command.
 If it is not a valid command (e.g. \9) exit command mode silently.

+### |
+Newline character.
+If this character is used in the command string, it will be replaced with an "enter" keypress. || will only generate one newline.
+If you want more than one new line, you get to go play with pointers.

 ## Commands

 Send commands as ASCII digits to the USB-UART adapter.
 Teensy will echo back the command (as a string) after executing the requested command.